aleksander-saz/DS-Projects/README.md

 <hr />

-## Part 6  - intro in Machine Learning
+## Project 6  - intro in Machine Learning

 **Recommendation of the mobile phone plans from the operator**